janbeutel/GSN/gsn-tools/README.md

-# GSN Global Sensor Networks : tools
+# GSN Global Sensor Networks : Tools

 This package contains common tools used for the Services and Core, for example configuration loading or data formatting.